 Patient charting will be done in an electronic medical record and training will be provided.

 The Virtual Clinic uses CMOIS for all patient records.

 Yes, training and orientation will be provided before your first shift.

 Yes, we are working with the Northern Health Indigenous Health department to develop training for our providers and staff.

 The clinic uses the Solo Product by InTouch video platform.

 A continued part of the service will be information-sharing with the patient’s primary care provider and other members of the patient’s primary care interprofessional team.
-This includes working with the patient's primary care provider to arrange for in-person follow-up as required, or working to attach patients to primary care providers in their community.
+This includes working with the person's primary care provider to arrange for in-person follow-up as required, or working to attach patients to primary care providers in their community.

 If the patient doesn’t have a primary care provider, or needs connecting to other supports, the Virtual Clinic team will follow-up with them.